OpenBB-finance/OpenBB/README.md

 **Become a Contributor 🦍**

 Recommended if you bought the dip, and the share price keeps dipping.
-You may as well keep yourself busy while stonks go up.
+You may as well keep yourself busy while stocks go up.

 1. Fork the Project